VinicciusWirz/VinicciusWirz/README.md

 • Read and awatch mysteries and scifi stories 📕

-• Play retro, puzzles and combinatorial analysis games 🕹
+• Play retro, puzzles and logic games 🕹

 ### 📫 How to reach me